w3nch/ToolBox/OSINT.md

 - [AlienVault Open Threat Exchange (OTX)](https://otx.alienvault.com): A community-driven platform that provides threat intelligence data.
 - [IPVoid](https://www.ipvoid.com): Checks the reputation of an IP address and provides a comprehensive report.

----

 ## 2. Domain Reputation / Information

-Analyzing the behavior and metadata associated with a domain of interest can help assess its reputation and identify potential risks.
+Analyzing the bebehaviournd metadata associated with a domain of interest can help assess its reputation and identify potential risks.

 **Common Tools:**
 The same tools used for IP reputation can also be applied to domain reputation analysis: